Universe in a black hole in Einstein$-$Cartan gravity

-Particle production does not change the total energy and momentum of the matter and gravitational field in the universe.
+Particle production does not change the total energy and momentum of the matter and gravitational field in the universe \cite{torsion4}.
 However, it increases the entropy in the universe.
-Combining (\ref{ent}) and (\ref{equ}) gives
+Combining equations (\ref{ent}) and (\ref{equ}) gives

-The motion of matter through the event horizon is unidirectional and thus it defines the arrow of time in the universe in a black hole.
+The motion of matter through the event horizon is unidirectional, and thus it defines the arrow of time in the universe in a black hole.
 This arrow is also entropic: although black holes are states of maximum entropy in the frame of reference of outside observers, new universes expanding inside black holes continue to increase entropy.

 For the FLRW metric, the Weyl tensor vanishes and the two independent invariants of dimension m$^{-4}$ constructed from the Riemann and metric tensors are $P^2$ and $P_{ik}P^{ik}$.
-Using (\ref{com}) without the last term on the right-hand side and (\ref{eff}) gives
+Using equation (\ref{com}) without the last term on the right-hand side and equation (\ref{eff}) gives

-At a bounce, where $\dot{a}=\tilde{\epsilon}=0$ and $T=T_\textrm{max}$, the rate of production of particles (and thus $K$) should vanish to avoid $\dot{T}>0$ in (\ref{equ}).
-Otherwise, the increase of $T$ would lead to $T>T_\textrm{max}$ and $\dot{a}^2<0$ in (\ref{osc}).
+At a bounce, where $\dot{a}=\tilde{\epsilon}=0$ and $T=T_\textrm{max}$, the rate of production of particles (and thus $K$) should vanish to avoid $\dot{T}>0$ in equation (\ref{equ}).
+Otherwise, the increase of $T$ would lead to $T>T_\textrm{max}$ and $\dot{a}^2<0$ in equation (\ref{osc}).
 A scalar, vanishing for $\tilde{\epsilon}=0$ and constructed from the Riemann and metric tensors, is proportional to $K=P^2-3P_{ik}P^{ik}$.
 Including the torsion tensor can give other forms for $K$.
-Ultimately, $K$ should be derived from quantum field theory in the Riemann-Cartan spacetime of the ECSK theory of gravity.
+Ultimately, $K$ should be derived from quantum field theory in the Riemann--Cartan spacetime of the ECSK theory of gravity.